hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Against construction syntax :) We couldn't present a single strong enough argument to support it.

 [19:22:14](#vn_CrlEr8MD89dhHUjWv-gtCEvYpcbB7v8vE8OD4WqY) <hiiamboris (NOT THIS ONE)>:
-Maybe @giesse has one? Ì†ΩÌ∏â
+Maybe @giesse has one? üòâ

 [19:23:15](#MtAC-BhSrL_XfshQ_WrIhQu99-iLtuO3t_kFTmKuGB0) <pekr (Petr Krenzelok) (@pekr-556ae86715522ed4b3e131b2:gitter.im)>:
 Any example of construction syntax?
 You mean the thing to serialise a datatype?